Table of Contents

 Year 7 admission to Ilford County High School is based on the results of an 11 Plus exam entrance test.
 Parents must register their child before the closing date via the LBR’s website.
 LBR does not accept any late applications, even under exceptional circumstances.

-Ilford County High School uses the CEM (The Centre for Evaluation and Monitoring) exam by the University of Durham.
+Ilford County High School uses the CEM (The Centre for Evaluation and Monitoring) exam by Cambridge Assessment.
 The exam covers the following subjects: